judahpaul16/gpt-home/README.md

 cat <<EOF > $HOME/.config/spotifyd/spotifyd.conf
 [global]
-backend = "alsa" # Or pulseaudio if you use it device_name = "spotifyd" # Name your device shows in Spotify Connect bitrate = 320 # Choose bitrate from 96/160/320 kbps cache_path = "/var/cache/spotifyd"
+backend = "alsa" # Or pulseaudio if you use it device_name = "GPT Home" # Name your device shows in Spotify Connect bitrate = 320 # Choose bitrate from 96/160/320 kbps cache_path = "/var/cache/spotifyd"
 EOF